SofT-GRPO: Surpassing Discrete-Token LLM Reinforcement Learning via Gumbel-Reparameterized Soft-Thinking Policy Optimization: Abstract

 \section{Abstract}

-The soft-thinking paradigm for Large Language Model (LLM) reasoning can outperform the conventional discrete-token Chain-of-Thought (CoT) reasoning in some scenarios, underscoring its research and application value.
-However, while the discrete-token CoT reasoning pattern can be reinforced through policy optimization algorithms such as group relative policy optimization (GRPO), extending the soft-thinking pattern with Reinforcement Learning (RL) remains challenging.
+The soft-thinking reasoning paradigm has demonstrated superior performance over traditional discrete-token Chain-of-Thought (CoT) reasoning in various scenarios.
+However, while discrete-token CoT reasoning can be reinforced through advanced reinforcement learning with verifiable rewards (RLVR) techniques such as group relative policy optimization (GRPO), extending the soft-thinking reasoning with such strong techniques remains challenging.
 This difficulty stems from the complexities of injecting stochasticity into soft-thinking tokens and updating soft-thinking policies accordingly.
-As a result, previous attempts to combine soft-thinking with GRPO typically underperform their discrete-token GRPO counterparts.
-To fully unlock the potential of soft-thinking, this paper presents a novel policy optimization algorithm, SofT-GRPO, to reinforce LLMs under the soft-thinking reasoning pattern.
-SofT-GRPO injects the Gumbel noise into logits, employs the Gumbel-Softmax technique to avoid soft-thinking tokens outside the pre-trained embedding space, and leverages the reparameterization trick in policy gradient.
-We conduct experiments across base LLMs ranging from 1.5B to 7B parameters, and results demonstrate that SofT-GRPO enables soft-thinking LLMs to slightly outperform discrete-token GRPO on Pass@1 (+0.13\% on average accuracy), while exhibiting a substantial uplift on Pass@32 (+2.19\% on average accuracy). \footnote[2]{Codes and weights are available on \url{https://github.com/zz1358m/SofT-GRPO-master}}
+As a result, previous attempts to combine soft-thinking with RLVR typically underperform their discrete-token RLVR counterparts.
+To fully unlock the potential of soft-thinking, this paper presents a powerful policy optimization algorithm, SofT-GRPO.
+It injects the Gumbel noise into token probabilities with Gumbel-Softmax for controllable stochasticity, and leverages the Gumbel reparameterization trick to achieve accurate credit assignment to LLM soft-thinking policies.
+We conduct experiments over LLMs ranging from 1.5B to 7B parameters, where SofT-GRPO enables LLMs with soft-thinking to slightly outperform discrete-token CoT GRPO on Pass@1 (+0.13\% on average accuracy), and brings a substantial uplift on Pass@32 (+2.19\% on average)\footnote[2]{The codes are available at \url{https://github.com/zz1358m/SofT-GRPO-master}}.